hanriffin/cs50/README.md

 ### Application
 File: App.js (**)
+After the access token is obtained, the user is redirected back to the home page.
+The authorization is all done in the backend.
+Hence, the access code has to be passed from the backend to the frontend.
+This is achieved by adding the access token to the headers so that they can be extracted by the frontend and used for the API calls.
+This file also contains the main structure of the webpage: the navigation bar and dark/light mode toggle.

+In the utils folder, we have several utility functions or react components which are used several times throughout the app and thus extracted to make the code more concise.
+Some key files are detailed below:

-### Context
+#### Context
 File: context.js

-Creates context which will be used to store all the data returned from the API calls
+Creates context which will be used to store all the data returned from the API calls so the data can be used across various React components.

-### Navigation Bar
-File: navbar.js

-This javascript is for the navigation bar.
-By clicking on the different words, the user will then be redirected to the page.
-There is a function which the user can toggle between Dark mode and Light mode.

-### Refresh Tokens
+### Refresh Tokens (I think can remove this cos i dont recall if i actually checked this and whether it works)
-File: refreshtoken.js (**)
+File: refreshtoken.js

-### HTTP methods
+#### HTTP methods
 File: get.js (**)
+This file contains utility functions for sending API requests and retrieving data.

-### API Calls (**)
+#### API Calls (**)
 File: api_calls.js (**)
+This file contains functions for specific API calls which are reused multiple times.

-### Icons
+#### Icons
 File: icon.js

 This javascript contains all the icons that were used in the different webpages.
 The icons were installed from a package called react-icons.
 We can then change each icon's colour, change which icon is displayed depending on the state and the icon size.
-For example, When we press the play button on player, it will change to the pause icon.
+For example, When we click on the play button in player, it will change to the pause icon.
 By selecting the appropriate icons, the user would find the application more intuitive and easier to use without much prompts.

 ## Web Player

 ### Spotify Web Player (**)
 We coded a web player into the application.
+It is an overlay at the bottom of the screen which can be used regardless of which page of the app you are at.
 Any buttons that you click on the web player will be reflected in your Spotify Desktop App, Spotify Mobile App or Web App.
 Thus, whilst using the application, you can freely play / pause / skip / change the volume etc without having to go into your Spotify App.

 ### Player
 File: player.jsx (**)
+There is an Web API call that checks the playback state (e.g., currently playing song, volume, shuffle state).
+There is a function that calls the API and updates the icon and relevant information (e.g. song, album, artist) so that it correctly reflects the state of the spotify player.

 ### Volume Slider
 File: slider.js